MenokoOG/MenokoOG/README.md

  - 🔭 I’m currently working on ... project with Vast AI Gang and learning Nx Dev, TypeScript amd Nest.js.

-<h4>Fun lesson on very basic JavaScript fundamentals I put together using the Halo universe to set the tone.  <a href="https://github.com/MenokoOG/halo_javascript_lessons" target="_blank">JavaScript Lessons in Halo </a>Feel free to clone for your own use. </h4>
+<p>Fun lesson on very basic JavaScript fundamentals I put together using the Halo universe to set the tone.  <a href="https://github.com/MenokoOG/halo_javascript_lessons" target="_blank">JavaScript Lessons in Halo </a>Feel free to clone for your own use. </p>

-### - ⚡ Fun fact: ...Here my blog posts on Medium:
+ - ⚡ Fun fact: ...Here my blog posts on Medium:
  <a href="https://medium.com/@jefftkddan/cruising-on-the-coding-highway-a-joyride-with-javascript-and-python-d28a1a4ea109" target="_blank">Cruising on the Coding Highway: A Joyride with JavaScript and Python</a>
  <br/>
  <br/>